 Acupuncture needles are made of stainless steel and are so fine that 2-3 needles would fit inside the hollow barrel of a regular needle.
 Some people feel slight discomfort as the needles are inserted.
-Once the needles are in place there may be feelings of tingling, or heaviness.
-This is called “Da-Chi“.
-Which indicates that the energy impulses or”Chi” (life-force) in that area is flowing once again.
+Once the needles are in place there may be feelings of tingling or heaviness in the area.
+This a normal physiological response.
 Sometimes there is no sensation.
 This does not mean that the treatment is not having the desired effect.

 Are there risks or adverse effects?

 NO. There is almost a complete absence of adverse effects or complications from the use of Acupuncture.
 We use sterile, one-use, disposable, stainless steel needles to prevent risk of infection.
 Clients with pacemakers are not given electro-acupuncture.
 Pregnant women, people with haemophilia, or those who take blood thinners are treated with caution.

 How many Acupuncture treatments will be required?